 After you have completed the online application, the Department of Education will process the application and credit approval.
 UMUC typically receives this information within two business days.

-You must borrow your full eligibility for an unsubsidized Stafford Loan to be eligible to receive a Grad PLUS loan.
+You must borrow your full eligibility for a Direct Unsubsidized Loan to be eligible to receive a Grad PLUS loan.

 Through the application process, the U.S. Department of Education will determine if you are a credit-eligible borrower.
 Once a determination of your eligibility is made, you will be informed if you have been approved or denied for a PLUS loan.
-If approved, you will receive a notification via e-mail when the PLUS loan has been awarded, and you must accept or decline the loan by logging into MyUMUC.
+If approved, you will receive a notification via e-mail when the PLUS loan has been awarded, and you must accept or decline the loan by logging into MyUMUC and accessing the item in your To Do list.

 The loan will be originated within one to two business days after you have accepted the Grad PLUS loan.
 First-time Grad PLUS borrowers will be required to complete the Master Promissory Note (MPN) and Entrance Counseling.
 Once your loan origination is accepted by the Department of Education, UMUC will be notified of your completed MPN and Entrance Counseling, and the checklists on your To Do List in MyUMUC will be completed.